-Hege Solbakken holds an MSc degree in Comparative Politics from the University in Bergen, specializing in international politics, German and work- and organizational psychology.
+Hege Solbakken holds an MSc degree in Comparative Politics from the University in Bergen, specializing in international politics.
 She has served as Chief of Staff and State Secretary in the Ministry of Transportation and the Ministry of Municipalities and Regions, as State Secretary in the Prime Minister's office, and as political adviser with the Ministry of Fisheries and Coastal Affairs.
 Ms. Solbakken has been leader of the Maritime Forum Norway and CEO in the Offshore Media Group, and has worked with Board and Executive selection in Visindi.
-She now heads Experis Southwest and holds board positions in Voss Veksel og Landmandsbank ASA, Children and War Foundation and in other organizations.
+She now heads Jefferson Wells Norway and holds board positions in Voss Veksel og Landmandsbank ASA, Children and War Foundation and in other organisations.

 The general meeting has not yet established specific guidelines for the nomination committee.
-However, the composition of the nomination committee is such that the interests of the shareholders in general are taken into account in that the majority within the $committee \ is \ independent \ of the \ Board \ and \ other \ executive \ personnel.$
+However, the composition of the nomination committee is such that the interests of the shareholders in general are taken into account in that the majority within the committee is independent of the Board and other executive personnel.